 Grounding Instructions

-Use Background oil for mixing and painting.
+Use Background Oil for mixing and painting.
 Mix dry china paint with Background Oil to the consistency of regular china paint.
 Apply first coat with a brush using Background Oil as the medium.
 This coat does not need to be padded or consistently solid.
 Just brush paint on quickly and as smoothly as you can, it dries rapidly.
 Fire at minimum of 016.
 Apply a second coat (if paint is dry don't try to reconstitute, mix fresh).
 You should see and feel the first coat of fired paint grab and hold this next coat.
 Fire again at 016.
 Repeat the process, if necessary, until you have the coverage you want.

 Texturing Instructions